BernhardBehrendt/ihave.to/README.md

 You can find a working demo [here](http://www.ihave.to).

 Author:
-iHave.to is written and designed by Bernhard Bezdek all rights reserved.
+iHave.to/do is written and designed by Bernhard Bezdek all rights reserved.

 Released under MIT License

-iHave.to was developed to be creative focusing ideas as they come and bring the tools to follow how those ideas were grown.
-To keep your ideas your own everything is AES encrypted on your custom device.
-You are also able to be creative in a collaborative way via realtime multiuser support.
-Your data is strongly protected on your device until any authenticated endpoint.

-**And YES, you can customize your memo board with custom wallpapers ;-)**.

 ###Dependencies###
 For creating thumbs [graphicsmagick](http://www.graphicsmagick.org/) and [imagemagick](http://www.imagemagick.org/script/index.php)